 Stage 5: 9 shots prone - timed fire (70 seconds).

 All shooting will be at 200 yards on the old 5-V target.

 - 1911 Dismounted Qualification

 U.S. Cavalry 1930's Course of Fire.
 Information: Buck Buckner

 August; see Calendar for date.
 1:30 PM after the USPSA match.
 ENTRY

 10 shots slow fire at 25yd bullseye (10 shots in 10 min.)

-15 shots on moveable silhouette target at 25yd (5 shot strings, 15
+15 shots rapid fire on silhouette target at 25yd (three 5 shot strings,

 Course of fire = NRA High-Power Sporting Rifle Match, 200-yard,